 OAuth 2.0 Provider deprecated

-Starting with version v7.8.0, OX App Suite can act as an OAuth 2.0 provider that allows access to certain API calls.
-In terms of RFC 6749 the App Suite backend acts as resource server while every user is a resource owner.
+Certain APIs of OX App Suite can be accessed by clients via OAuth, with access tokens issued by an external authorization server.
+In terms of RFC 6749 the App Suite backend acts as resource server and every user is a resource owner, while the external authorization server is the OAuth provider.

 Configuration

-The following sections will describe the configuration of the available modes in detail and give an example Keycloak setup.
+The following section will describe the configuration modes in detail along with providing a basic Keycloak example setup.

 JSON Web Token (JWT)

-If you want to use an external Identity and Access management System that issues JWTs this must be configured accordingly in /opt/open-xchange/etc/oauth-provider.properties.
-To do this, you first have to activate the OAuth provider and set com.openexchange.oauth.provider.mode to expect_jwt.
+If you want to use an external Identity and Access management System that issues JWTs this must be configured accordingly.
+To do this, com.openexchange.oauth.provider.mode

 com.openexchange.oauth.provider.mode = expect_jwt